Merry Anders: Career

-Retirement and later years

 By the late 1960s, Anders' acting career had begun to wane.
 In 1968, she appeared as uncredited "glorified extra" in the film Airport (1970).
 To supplement her income between acting jobs, Anders took a job as a receptionist at Litton Industries.
-Her final acting role was a guest spot in the two part Gunsmoke episode "Waste", which aired late September and early October 1971.
+Her final acting role was a guest spot in the two-part Gunsmoke episode "Waste", which aired late September and early October 1971.

 Anders retired from acting in 1972 in order to "live a normal life."
 She eventually became a customer relations coordinator at Litton Industries, where she remained until her retirement in 1994.

 Personal life

 On March 25, 1955, Anders married producer John Stephens.
-They separated on July 12, 1955, due to his physical abuse.
+They separated on July 12, 1955.
 Two weeks later, she discovered she was pregnant with the couple's first child.
 Their daughter, Tina Beth Paige Anders, was born in March 1956.
 Anders and Stephens were divorced in June 1956.
 In 1986, Anders married engineer Richard Benedict; the couple remained married until his death in 1999.

-Death

 On October 28, 2012, Anders died in Encino, California, aged 78, from undisclosed causes.